harshgadodia/harshgadodia/blog/_posts/2020-06-03-Reflections-on-1-Year-of-Software-Engineering.md

 We're extremely fortunate to be in software engineering at a time where it's cool to know how to code, hardware is mature, and resources are plenty.
 I think the internet has brought more disruption to our lives in the past two decades than anything else in the past 6 million.
 It's exhilarating to think about what the next few decades have in store for us - or more precisely, where we, software engineers, decide to take technology.
 I personally got into software engineering because I was mind blown by how much one can create with a computer and internet access.
 Exciting times ahead!

-Credits
+*Credits*
-A special shout out to David, KH, Mani, Shaun, and TH for being excellent mentors in my journey as a software engineer thus far.
-You guys are great.
+*A special shout out to David, KH, Mani, Shaun, and TH for being excellent mentors in my journey as a software engineer thus far.
+You guys are great.*

-Thanks also to Vignesh, Ahan, Varun, Nicky for reading drafts of this.